Skip to main content

 Treatment for chronic fatigue syndrome focuses on symptom relief.
 1. Medication choices may include: Pain relievers and anti-inflammatory drugs such as acetaminophen, ibuprofen and naproxen, which aim to relieve joint/ muscle pain, headaches and fevers.
 Anti-convulsants, also called anti-seizure medicines such as gabapentin and pregabalin are used for pain and sleep problems.
 Narcotics such as tramadol, codeine or morphine, is sometimes prescribed for severe pain not relieved…

-Diet guidelines Nutritionists advise on eating right as it increases energy levels, strengthens immunity and helps one feel better.
+Tips for management of CFS Diet guidelines Nutritionists advise on eating right as it increases energy levels, strengthens immunity and helps one feel better.
 Extreme diets should be avoided as they can worsen your symptoms.
 Eat a balanced diet that includes vegetables, grains, fruits, protein and dairy.
 Certain foods can trigger symptoms or make them worse.
-Such foods are: Fatty and fried foods Monosodium glutamate (MSG) Nutrasweet (aspartame) Cigarettes or tobacco products Things like alcohol, caffeine and sugary…
+Such foods are: Fatty and fried foods Monosodium glutamate (MSG) Nutrasweet (aspartame) Cigarettes or tobacco products Things like…

 Chronic Fatigue Syndrome cannot be prevented but it can be managed and the symptoms can be treated.
 The best option is to eat a balanced diet, exercise regularly and meditate or do a fun activity to keep stress levels low.